MeeFoundation/ecosystem/PDSes.md

 # Personal Data Stores/Services (PDSes)

+A PDS is a service that lets you store your own personal data in a secure and structured manner.
+It may also includes the following capabilities:

+- Import data from one or more sources, usually via connector plug-ins
+- Ability to review your data
+- Ability to edit your data
+- Authorize access to your data from external apps
+- Provide a read and/or write access API

 This page lists commercially and open-source PDSes that are still being actively developed.
 Missing information is displayed in cells with no values.
 Tables are in alphabetic order by the first column.
 See the Notes section at the bottom for info about column headings.

 ### Commercial